Jashansimak/Jashansimak.github.in/README.md

 wHAT is Cache  Memory:

 Cache memory is a small, very fast memory inside the CPU that stores data and instructions the CPU  uses often.
+It helps the CPU Work faster by quickly giving it the information it needs without waiting for slower main memory(RAM).

+How RAM IS DIFFERENT FROM CACHE MEMRY;

+    Feature             RAM(Random Access Memory)                      Cache Memory

+     Speed